claystuart/CSharp_PlayersGuide5e/README.md

 ### Level 13: Methods
 1. Taking a Number (p106): Helper methods with arguments
 1. Countdown (p107): Countdown from 10 to 1 using recursion instead of iteration
+### Level 14: How Memory Works
+1. Manticore Challenge (p124-125 & 249 "The Robot Pilot"): Fight the Manticore game incorporating later challenge ("The Robot Pilot") on p249 that asks us to use a random number generator to set the Manticore's starting position.

 ## Lessons Learned for [dotnet cli](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new)
 1. `dotnet new console -n <new projct name>` - create new project